s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 |-------|-------|-------|
 | Test Accuracy | 75.30% | 74.37% |

-The below figure show the training and validation result of initial version.
+The below figure shows the training and validation result of initial version.

 ![Fig6: Training and validation result of initial version](Figures/Training_vs_validation_initial.png)

-The below figure show the training and validation result of residual connection version.
+The below figure shows the training and validation result of residual connection version.

 ![Fig7: Training and validation result of residual connection version](Figures/Training_vs_validation_residual.png)